rstacruz/onmount/README.md

 > The callbacks are passed an object `b`, and  the same object is passed for both `init` and `exit`.
 This allows them to communicate and keep aware of state.
 A string ID is also provided, `b.id`, which is guaranteed unique for every behavior-element pair.

+#### onmount.teardown()
+Forces the teardown of all currently-applied behaviors.
+This triggers the exit handlers for all behaviors currently on the page.

 #### onmount.reset()

 Clears all defined behaviors.
 Useful for tests.